 Refresh Rates And 3D Displays

 Consumer electronics have been trying to push 3D HDTV's very heavily but consumers are not really catching on yet.
 There is a small market for 3D displays for computers thanks to PC gamers that want a bit more immersive environments.
 The primary requirement for a 3D display is to have a 120Hz panel.
-This is double the refresh rate of a traditional display in order to provide alternating images for each of the eyes to produce a 3D effect.
+This is double the refresh rate of a traditional display in order to provide alternating images for each of the eyes to simulate 3D.
 In addition to this, most 3D displays have to be desiged to work with NVIDIA's 3D Vision or AMD's HD3D.
 These are various implementations of active shutter glasses with an IR transmitter.
 Some monitors will have the transmitters built into the display thus only requiring the glasses while others will need a seperate 3D kit to be purchased in order for the 3D displays to function in a 3D mode.

 Touchscreen monitors are a fairly new item to the desktop marketplace.
 While touchscreens are very popular for laptops thanks to Windows 8, they are still uncommon in stand alone monitors.
 The primary reason for this has to do with the cost of implementing the touch interface across a large screen.
 There are two types of touch interfaces used: capacitive and optical.
 Capacitive is the most common type used in tablets and laptops because it is very fast and accurate.
 The problem is that it is very expensive to produce the capactive surface to cover the large display.
 As a result, most touch monitors use optical technology.
 This uses a series of infrared light sensors that reside just in front the screen causing a raised bezel edge around the display screen.
 They do work and can support up to ten point multitouch but they tend to be a bit slower.